dskrypa/cli_command_parser/_src/configuration.rst

 :choice: SubCommand value that should be mapped to this command, if different than this class's (lower case) name.
 Only used when the Command is a subcommand of another Command.
+:choices: SubCommand values to map to this command.
+Similar to ``choice``, but accepts multiple values.
 :prog: The name of the program (default: ``sys.argv[0]``)
 :usage: Usage message to be printed with help text or when incorrect arguments are provided (default: auto-generated)